Jessecar96/analog-capture/README.md

 ## Method 1

 **Use FFmpeg to capture, deinterlace, and encode your video all at once.**
-This method uses little storage space, and doesn't require any 2nd processing steps.
+This method uses little storage space and doesn't require any 2nd processing steps.

 Software: [FFmpeg](SOFTWARE.md#ffmpeg), [Avidemux](SOFTWARE.md#avidemux) (optional)